SenseNet/docs.sensenet.com/content/concepts/fields/08-choice.md

 - it is allowed to add an extra value
 - there's a list of the options
 - the field will be displayed as list of radiobuttons

+# React field controls

+Choice field can be rendered in multiple ways based on its configuration.
+If the field can contain multiple options as a value, it can be rendered as a CheckboxGroup, if it can have only one selected value, you can choose between DropDownList and RadioButtonGroup controls.
+On how to use them, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-checkboxgroup--new-mode)